Summer Programs 2014

-- Additional Activities: yoga, therapeutic drumming and dancing, disc golf, frisbee, soccer skills, volleyball.
+- Additional Activities: yoga, therapeutic drumming and dancing, disc golf, frisbee, soccer skills and volleyball.

 - Week-ends: On week-ends, campers go on safe, overnight camping/hiking or camping/rafting trips.
 These provide an unparalleled opportunity for campers to socialize, gain confidence and grow.

-- We will travel throughout the world-renowned Roaring Fork Valley/Colorado River Corridor to take advantage of the many adventure sports that the Rocky Mountains of Colorado are famous for.
+- We will travel throughout the world-renowned Roaring Fork Valley/Colorado River Corridor to take advantage of the many adventure sports for which the Rocky Mountains of Colorado are famous.

 ◊ Program Options

-- Day camp for youth age 8-17: sign up for as little as 5 days or as much as 9 weeks
+- Day camp for youth and teens, ages 8-17: sign up for as little as 5 days or as much as 8 weeks

-- Adult program (ages 18 & up) for sports and employment skills
+- Adult programs (ages 18 & up) for sports and employment skills

 - Overnight supported residential camp: for those wanting the Sleep-Away Camp experience but needing special family care at night